MikEfraim/python-mongodb-cv-with-gui/python-mongodb-cv-gui/README.md

 * pymongo 3.10.1
 * MongoDB 4.0.4 - Database Server
 * (Optional)MongoDB Compass - To view database
-* (add more later)
+* (might add more later)

 # What does this application do so far:
 1. Connects to a local host mongodb server (found on /Mongo/__init__.py)
-2. Uses gui to load CV images ( /gui/cotroller.ui.py)
+2. Uses gui to insert/delete CV images ( /gui/cotroller.ui.py)

 # Todo list:
-* Make gui view/delete buttons working
+* Make gui view button working
-* Insert documents with image_id's in database
+* make images have an ID, save the image on a folder.
+* When an insert action is successful, make a white qlabel go instantly green and then progressively white again with text indicating a successful insertion
+* Finally, connect the profiles to the database with working inserts/deletes
+* Make loading profiles work